Our vision and values

 Becky first arrived in Nottingham as a student.
 She joined the staff team in 2010 and oversees the practical aspects of running the church.

 Ele Hawkins (Communications), Ruth Evans (Finance), Zena Schofield (Biblical Counselling Coordinator), James Thomas (Children’s Work Coordinator), Anne Macgregor (Music Coordinator).
-We have four trainees who are spending a year working with us – Yong En Chua, Ed Sadler, Callum Pike and Hayley Martin.
+We have four trainees who are spending a year working with us – Yong En Chua, Hayley Martin, Naomi Bond and Hannah McDermott.

 We’re an independent church who seek to work in partnership with others.